Cyansky M2 Keychain Flashlight Review

 Red flash: >25% power

-The UI is very simple and intuitive.
+The user interface is very simple and intuitive.
 But the switch isn’t really all that excellent to interact with.

 LED and Beam